-- Community Integration Training - Procedures for Preventing and Reporting Maltreatment of Children and Adults - Other topics where circumstances dictate staff should receive training to ensure the health, safety, and welfare of the beneficiary
+- Appeals procedure for individuals served by the program. - Beneficiary financial safeguards. - Community integration training. - Procedures for preventing and reporting maltreatment of children and adults. - Other topics where circumstances dictate staff should receive training to ensure the health, safety, and welfare of the beneficiary.